Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Hattiesburg sits within a housing market where the American Dream of owning a home is still financially realistic.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.
 Meanwhile, a warm-weather lifestyle that includes year-round outdoor activities, from fishing to football tailgates.
-For rent prices specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For rent prices specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most